Monsters University (soundtrack)

 Monsters University (Original Soundtrack) is the soundtrack to the 2013 film Monsters University directed by Dan Scanlon.
-The album accompanies 20 tracks featuring musical score composed by Randy Newman and the original song "Roar" performed by Axwell and Sebastian Ingrosso from the Swedish House Mafia.
+The album accompanies 20 tracks featuring musical score composed and conducted by Randy Newman and the original song "Roar" performed by Axwell and Sebastian Ingrosso from the Swedish House Mafia.
 The soundtrack was released through Walt Disney Records on June 18, 2013.

 Development

 Monsters University featured music composed by longtime Pixar collaborator Randy Newman who scored Monsters, Inc. Scanlon felt that music was important to capture the "fun, freewheeling college atmosphere".
 The titular themes were recorded by the Pixar Canada studio team who were projected as the alma mater for the voices of the monster students.
 Newman used the clarinet for Mike's theme which changes as his character arc evolves, while the Oozma Kappa fraternity's music being represented with the accordion as a laidback shuffle to introduce Sulley.

 Newman collaborated with the Blue Devils Drum and Bugle Corps group Blue Devils Entertainment to incorporate the percussion music so that it makes up for a collegiate sound; the percussions were recorded at the Skywalker Ranch and were written by Blue Devils percussion caption head Scott Johnson.
 Johannes Brahms' "Academic Festival Overture" is incorporated in the sequence when Mike is riding the pig.
 The 112-piece orchestra was recorded at the Sony Scoring Stage in Sony Pictures Studios and at the Eastwood Scoring Stage in Warner Bros.
 Studios.

-"It’s really a fun song.
+"It's really a fun song.
 I remember watching the animator work on this scene.
-As he played back the song, the artist at the next desk—who wasn’t even working on the movie—couldn’t help moving his feet.
+As he played back the song, the artist at the next desk—who wasn't even working on the movie—couldn't help moving his feet.
 Obviously, that guy had been hearing that song for days, but yet the second he heard it, he just had to move his feet."